 This document will highlight the Data protection policy for The Garioch Partnership referred to as TGP.

-TGP holds information regarding Individuals, Groups and Organisations who have affiliated to the Partnership as described in the constitution, this allows TGP to communicate with these individuals / groups during the year in relation to information and grants to allow TGP to function and disseminate information.
+TGP holds information regarding Individuals, Groups and Organisations who have affiliated to TGP as described in the constitution.
+This allows TGP to communicate with these individuals / groups during the year in relation to information and grants to allow TGP to function and disseminate information.

-TGP is committed to meeting its obligations under the Data Protection Act 0f 1988 & GDPR.
+TGP is committed to meeting its obligations under the Data Protection Act of 1988 and GDPR.

-TGP agree to comply with the principles set out in the Act regarding the processing of personal data.
+TGP agrees to comply with the principles set out in the Act regarding the processing of personal data.

-The Garioch Partnership (TGP) is committed to ensuring that all personal information handled by us will be processed accordingly to legally compliant standards of data protection and data security.
+TGP is committed to ensuring that all personal information handled by the organisation will be processed according to legally compliant standards of data protection and data security.

 The purpose of this policy is to help us achieve our data protection and data security aims by:

 - Notifying you of the types of personal information that we may hold about you and what we do with that information;

 - Ensuring you understand our rules and the legal standards for handling personal information relating to staff and others;